 An active voice makes for tighter writing and easier reading.
 It is more personal and less formal.

-Active voice phrases are easier to understand because they involve fewer stages – or as someone once said “fewer mental hoops to jump through”.
+Active voice phrases are easier to understand because they involve fewer stages.
+Think of it as fewer mental hoops to jump through.
 This becomes important in more complex sentences and longer pieces of text.

 Sentences written in the active voice read as if the writer is confident about the facts.
 In contrast, phrases and sentences written in the passive voice seem tentative or uncertain.

 Bureaucrats and corporate managers often like hiding behind the passive voice’s ambiguities.

 For example, in the phrase; “the claims have been analysed”, it isn’t clear who did the analysis.
 On the other hand; “We analysed the claims” is definite.

 Things get worse when the writer resorts to using the word ‘it’ instead of ‘I’ or ‘we’: